-Bluefaced Leicesters and Border Leicesters are two of the three current Leicester breeds originating in the 1700s with Robert Bakewell’s research into improving strains of animals and developing what we now know as “breeds.”
-His improved Leicester became the Border Leicester, Bluefaced Leicester and Leicester Longwool.
+Bluefaced Leicesters and Border Leicesters are two of the three modern Leicester breeds Leicester-breed sheep originated in the 1700s with Robert Bakewell’s research into improving strains of animals, developing what we now know as “breeds.”
+Prior to his pioneering work, many farmers bred animals according to personal lore or random chance.
+Bakewell’s improved Leicester was the progenitor of the Border Leicester, Bluefaced Leicester and Leicester Longwool.

 What I love about the Bluefaced Leicester is the size and grace of the animal and the fine, delightful wool it produces.
 The Blue is a fine dual-purpose animal in its ability to make fine meat and desirable wool simultaneously.
 That’s harder to find than you’d think.